 Two electronic fingerprints shall be collected from all PIV applicants, who can provide them, for storing on the card.
 Alternatively, these two electronic fingerprints can also be extracted from the ten fingerprints collected earlier for law enforcement checks.
 The technical specifications for the two electronic fingerprints are contained in [SP800-76].
 The right and left index fingers shall normally be designated as the primary and secondary finger, respectively.
-However, if those fingers, in decreasing order of priority:
+However, if those fingers cannot be imaged, the primary and secondary designations shall be taken from the following fingers, in decreasing order of priority: